darkrelics/eidolon-engine/documentation/deployment-rework-plan.md

 90. **Output Method Standardization**: All stacks should use _add_outputs() method for consistent output organization
 91. **Context Over Arguments**: Use CDK context (-c flags) for passing parameters to app files instead of command-line arguments
 92. **Resource Import Limitations**: Importing existing resources during CDK synthesis is unreliable - prefer creating resources
-93. **Existence Checks for Validation Only**: _exists() methods should be for post-deployment validation, not stack creation logic
+93. **Existence Checks for Import Logic**: _exists() methods in stacks determine whether to import or create resources
 94. **Lambda Layer Dependencies**: Layer must be successfully built before Lambda stack deployment
 95. **Buildspec Artifact Handling**: When manually uploading to S3, omit artifacts section or use minimal configuration
 96. **EventBridge Rule Dependencies**: Rule creation requires Lambda ARN to be available at synthesis time
 97. **CDK State File Exclusion**: .cdk-state.json should be gitignored as it contains deployment-specific state
-98. **No Runtime Checks in CDK Stacks**: CDK synthesis happens before AWS access - never use boto3 in stack constructors
+98. **Resource Checks During Construction**: Use boto3 during stack construction to check for existing resources that must be preserved
-99. **Always Create Resources**: Let CDK handle the create/update/import logic automatically
+99. **Import or Create Pattern**: Check existence, import if found, create with RETAIN policy if not found
 100. **Construct ARNs When Needed**: Use account ID and region to build expected ARNs rather than empty string defaults
 101. **State Over Query**: Use deployment state to pass values between stacks rather than querying AWS
-102. **Post-Deployment Validation Only**: Resource existence checks belong in deployment modules, not CDK stacks
+102. **Post-Deployment Validation**: Additional validation checks belong in deployment modules after stack deployment
 103. **Parameter Object Consistency**: Pass complete params object to deployment functions for access to all values
 104. **Deployment Mode Flexibility**: Support multiple deployment configurations through mode selection
 105. **Dynamic Stack Ordering**: Use mode-based stack ordering instead of hardcoded sequences